333 Rule of Adopting A Dog

 Must Haves for the New Kid on the Block!

-Having encountered many amazing rescue dogs ourselves, we recommend West Paw's Qwizl.
-This "indestructible" dog toy, used in conjunction with a Bully Stick, is, in our experience, the best choice when it comes to steering a dog away from your favorite shoes, coffee table legs, etc.
+Having encountered many difficult issues ourselves with our own rescue dogs, we highly recommend West Paw's Qwizl.
+This "indestructible" dog toy, used in conjunction with a Bully Stick, is, in our experience, the best choice when it comes to steering a dog away from your favorite shoes, coffee table legs, etc. Guaranteed to last, this toy is definitely worth a shot.
+Another product we love is the Duckies Design Emat Enrichment Licking Mat, which has proven to be a great way to distract any dog.
+Simply layer your pup's favorite food or treat on the mat for lots of doggie fun!
+Like West Paw, SodaPup designs and manufactures all their products in the US.